Elastic City Spacey: Stereoscopic 3D Video Projections, 2015 and 2018

 Elastic City Spacey, 2015

-22 minutes, stereoscopic 3D video projection mapped onto an exterior building for a festival, Illuminate Bath (January 2015, England
+stereoscopic 3D video projection mapped onto an exterior building for a festival, Illuminate Bath (January 2015, England).
+22 minute cycle.

-This anaglyph video projection, first shown projected onto the Roman Baths, is the first iteration in a series of projections that collages live video and drawings of peacocks from Corsham Court at the Bath School of Art’s graduate campus with Roman coins (32 BC – 274 AD) , excavated in the Beau Street Horde in 2007, and an 19C Indian painting of a figure riding a white peacock.
+This anaglyph video projection, first shown projected onto the Roman Baths, is the first iteration in a series of projections that collages live video and drawings of peacocks from Corsham Court at the Bath School of Art’s graduate campus, Roman coins (32 BC – 274 AD) excavated in the Beau Street Horde in 2007, and a 19C Indian painting of a figure riding a white peacock.

-Elastic City Spacey continues the experiments in 3D stereoscopic projection Sujir has been doing with S3D interactive video projections over the decade, this time using projection mapping onto a building, mixing the actual physical 3D of the building’s architecture with the 3D virtual drawing and 3D virtual sculpting.
+Elastic City Spacey continues the experiments in 3D stereoscopic projection I have been doing with S3D interactive video projections over a decade, this time using projection mapping onto a building, mixing the actual physical 3D of the building’s architecture with the 3D virtual drawing and 3D virtual sculpting.

-Within the space of the screen, she has found ways to create virtual imaginative and fantastic spaces.
-With 3D stereoscopic works, she can bring the viewer into the frame, allowing them to walk into another world.
-Migration brings with it a doubled sense of place, with the physicality of home and its absence playing off the containment of memory in our bodies that makes us resonant spaces.
-In her art practice, she has been working towards the construction of a felt space of displacement.
-3D stereo video spaces are elastic and dream-like places, ephemeral, yet capable of extending a sensation of volume, physicality, and presence to the viewer.
-The challenge of taking this 3D stereographic work into the ‘streets’ in Bath, to inhabit public dwelling spaces rather than a black box, will extend the art practice she has been developing and allow her to further stretch the technology and the materials towards a new body of work.
+Within the space of the screen, I found ways to create virtual imaginative and fantastic spaces.
+With stereoscopic 3D (S3D) art works, I find ways to bring the viewer into the frame, allowing them to walk into another world.
+Migration brings with it a doubled sense of place: S3D video spaces are elastic and dream-like places, ephemeral, yet capable of extending a sensation of volume, physicality, and presence to the viewer.
+The challenge of taking this 3D stereographic work into the ‘streets’ in Bath, to inhabit public dwelling spaces rather than a black box, allowed me to extend the art practice I have been developing, to further stretch the technology and the materials towards a new body of work.